Favorite thing: other activities in Davao

 Fondest memory: The beauty of this volcanic mountain from the air is breath taking.

-Eat durians and pomelos
+Favorite thing: Eat durians and pomelos

 Fondest memory: A trip to Davao would never be complete without partaking of durians and pomelos (suha).
 For durians, go to magsaysay park where an array of vendors await you.
 Peak season is september.
 Well, if you can't stomach the fruit, just go to Blugre coffee store (at Pryce Plaza, Gaisano Mall or SM Davao) and ask for their durian cappucino! tastes like durian but without the awful smell!